 As a youth coach, what should you say when an elementary or middle school player asks you to teach them the “hammer” throw?
 The normal response is to tell them they should first master the backhand and forehand throws.
-But I’m starting to wonder: if our goal is creative players, maybe kids should get to choose what throws work best for them to accomplish a particular pass or play…
+But I’m starting to wonder: if our goal is creative players, maybe kids should get a chance to choose what throws work best for them to accomplish a particular pass or play…

 Consider the enduring wisdom in the favorite cheer of my daughter’s coach, Denny: “Hammers win games!!”

 Not long ago, I followed that dictum in one of my favorite moments as a club player for Che.
 I had never thrown a hammer in a league game before, but faced with an intense forehand force on the sideline, I suddenly saw an opportunity in the far corner of the end zone.
 (Thanks for being tall, Rebecca!)
-What an awesome feeling of satisfaction to watch that hammer drop down on my teammate… The receiver that a moment before had seemed unreachable because of the tough mark that was shutting down my standard throws (forehand and backhand) caught the throw and we won!
+What an awesome feeling of satisfaction to watch that hammer drop down to my teammate… The receiver — that a moment before had seemed unreachable because of the tough mark that was shutting down my standard throws (forehand and backhand) — caught the throw and we won!

 In the hope that more players — especially young ones — can feel that creative bliss, here are 80 different ultimate throws from Rowan McDonnell —

 And here’s a “table of contents” for Rowan’s video…